Models of communication: Dance

 Frank Dance's helical model of communication was initially published in his 1967 book Human Communication Theory.
-It is intended as a response to and an improvement over linear and circular models by emphasizing the dynamic nature of communication and how it changes the participants.
-The fault of linear models is that they understand communication as a linear flow of messages from a sender to a receiver.
-This fault is avoided by circular models, which include a feedback loop through which messages are exchanged back and forth.
+It is intended as a response to and an improvement over linear and circular models by stressing the dynamic nature of communication and how it changes the participants.
+Dance sees the fault of linear models as their attempt to understand communication as a linear flow of messages from a sender to a receiver.
+According to him, this fault is avoided by circular models, which include a feedback loop through which messages are exchanged back and forth.
 Dance criticizes the circular approach by holding that it "suggests that communication comes back, full circle, to exactly the same point from which it started".

-He holds that a helix is a more adequate representation of the process of communication since it implies that there is always a forward movement.
+Dance holds that a helix is a more adequate representation of the process of communication since it implies that there is always a forward movement.
 It shows how the content and structure of earlier communicative acts influence the content and structure of later communicative acts.
 In this regard, communication has a lasting effect on the communicators and evolves continuously as a process.
 The upward widening movement of the helix represents a form of optimism by seeing communication as a means of growth, learning, and improvement.
 The basic idea behind Dance's helical model of communication is also found in education theory in the spiral approach proposed by Jerome Bruner.
-Dance's model has been criticized based on the claim that it focuses only on certain aspects of communication but does not provide a tool for detailed analysis.
+Dance's model has been criticized based on the claim that it focuses only on some aspects of communication but does not provide a tool for detailed analysis.